 If your dog has more than one seizure in a 24 hour period, then they are considered cluster seizures.
 Dogs that experience these types of seizures have a more urgent need for medical treatment than dogs with occasional seizures.
 Additionally, if your dog has more than three seizures in a 24 hour period, it is considered an emergency.
 Your dog should be seen by your primary care veterinarian or an emergency veterinarian that day.
 Delaying may result in increasing frequency and severity of the seizures, posing a greater threat to your dog's health.

 Canine Status Epilepticus

 Status epilepticus is a prolonged seizure or a series of seizures that occur continuously.
 This is a dire emergency situation that, if untreated, can lead to brain damage, hyperthermia (elevated body temperature) and even death.
-Dogs in status epilepticus require hospitalization and often need to be placed on a drip of Valium (diazepam) or another drug to stop the seizures.
+Dogs in status epilepticus require hospitalization.
+They often need to be placed on a constant rate infusion of medication to stop the seizures (such as Valium (diazepam) or another drug.

 Phases of a Dog Seizure